Chart Color Schemes

 The level of general health in Moonee Beach is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Moonee Beach demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Moonee Beach exhibits above-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Both young and old age cohorts show low prevalence of common health conditions.
-The rate of private health cover is very low at approximately 48% of the total population (~1,203 people), compared to 51.9% across Rest of NSW and a national average of 55.7%.
+The rate of private health cover is very low at approximately 48% of the total population (~1,203 people), compared to 51.9% across Regional NSW and a national average of 55.7%.

-The most common medical conditions are arthritis and mental health issues, impacting 8.5% and 8.4% of residents respectively, while 70.0% declare themselves completely clear of medical ailments compared to 63.3% across Rest of NSW.
-The under-65 population demonstrates better than average health outcomes.
-The area has 19.1% of residents aged 65 and over (474 people), which is lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+The most prevalent medical conditions are arthritis (8.5%) and mental health issues (8.4%).
+70.0% of residents report being completely clear of medical ailments, higher than the 63.3% in Regional NSW.
+Under-65 population health outcomes are better than average.
+The area has 19.1% of residents aged 65 and over (474 people), lower than the 23.4% in Regional NSW.
+Senior health outcomes align with national rankings, generally in line with the overall population.

 Frequently Asked Questions - Health